 FWS is awarded to students who have completed the Free Application for Federal Student Aid (FAFSA) and have meet financial need requirements.
 If the student is awarded FWS, the Award amount appears on the student's financial aid award letter.

-No, a work-study award is only received after a student secures a position on campus.
+No, a work-study award is only received after a student secures a qualified position with Northwest.
 Please refer to " How Do I Get a Job?" for further information on securing a position.

 The award is then distributed monthly based on the number of hours worked each month until the entire amount of the award has been earned.
 The earnings do not get posted to a student's account unless the student applies their check to their account.
 Students may use their FWS earnings as they desire, towards their university bill or for other purposes.

 Students with a FWS Award are not guaranteed positions on campus; however, they are given first priority in the first month of the fall trimester of hiring.
 Job opportunities for students with FWS are relatively the same as they are for regular student employees.
 Students with FWS can apply for any on-campus position.
 There are a few positions that require a FWS award and will indicate this requirement.
 Those required positions are Community Service positions and are generally located off-campus in non-profit organizations.
 The Community Service positions account for approximately 3% of the positions in the student employment program.